mailsac/mailsac-examples/help/account_management/account_management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Website login can be enabled on a named API Key.
-This setting can be found in the Dashboard_ under `API Keys`_.
+This setting can be found in the Dashboard_ under `API Keys and Users`_.
 The feature is not enabled for individual plans, such as Basic and Indie.